-The Bostree Gallery presents a varied selection of unique, functional and decorative American craft.
-It features predominantly handcrafted pottery, jewelry, photography, and sculpture made by me, my son Andy, my husband Ray and a few wonderful craftspeople that they have the pleasure to know and the honor to call friends.
+Bostree is where I feature pottery, jewelry, photography and sculpture made by me, my son Andy, my husband Ray and a few wonderful craftspeople that I have the pleasure to know and the honor to call friends.

-The showroom is located one hour from Manhattan in the lovely artisan’s community of Sugar Loaf, NY, on the western edge of the Hudson Valley.
-It is only six miles from the picturesque town of Warwick, NY, home of the big and bustling Apple Fest, serene and contemplative Pacem in Terris, and numerous orchards, wineries, family farms and farmers’ markets.
-Other local landmarks include the megalithic outlet center, Woodbury Commons, a fifteen minute ride away, and historic West Point, a thirty minute scenic drive… and the home of the original 1969 Woodstock Festival, The Bethel Woods Center For The Arts, a one hour ride north-west into the Catskills.
+Bostree is located one hour from Manhattan in the artisan’s community of Sugar Loaf, NY, on the western edge of the Hudson Valley.
+It is only six miles from the quintessential American town of Warwick, NY.
+Warwick is home to the big and bustling Apple Fest, serene and contemplative Pacem in Terris, and numerous orchards, wineries, restaurants, family farms and farmers’ markets.
+Other local landmarks include the megalithic outlet center, Woodbury Commons, a fifteen minute ride away… historic West Point, a thirty minute scenic drive… and the home of the original 1969 Woodstock Festival, The Bethel Woods Center For The Arts, a one hour ride north-west into the Catskills.

 A little bit more about Bostree…